Asashou/notes/04_numpy/04_numpy.md

 - numpy: main numerical library in Python
     - basis for many other scientific Python libraries
-    - numpy provides the array object + lots of array functions
+    - numpy provides the `ndarray` object + lots of array functions
     - arrays are a type of sequence, like lists and tuples, but faster and much more memory efficient
     - arrays are ideal for large datasets
     - tradeoff: not as flexible as lists: for efficiency, each entry in an array has to be of the same data type